 The Inspiring Science funding will allow At-Bristol to create the physical realisation of the new direction with the complete redevelopment of the ground floor.
 It will be a playful, inclusive, collaborative space designed to appeal to people from all walks (and ages) of life, with the first major exhibition space driven entirely by the curiosity of the city.
 The Curious City project will open to the public in two phases.

-The first phase, transitioning from At-Bristol to We The Curious, will begin in September 2017 alongside the development of a welcoming, open plan entrance foyer that works as a public space for everyone to enjoy.
+The first phase, transitioning from At-Bristol to We The Curious, began in September 2017 alongside the development of a welcoming, open plan entrance foyer that works as a public space for everyone to enjoy.
 This space will also function as a place to gather questions and ideas from people that will gradually inform the content of the new exhibition space.

 The second phase – the development of Curious City – is due to be carried out in late 2018 ready for 2019, and will see a host of new experiences and spaces inspired by questions from Bristol and beyond, including: